 Branded Surveys: Get $1 instantly just for joining for free.
 Plus get paid within 48 hours by PayPal!
 Join Branded Surveys

 First Opinion: Get paid up to $10 per survey and $300 per virtual focus groups!
 Join Now!

 Swagbucks: Get paid to watch videos, shop online, take surveys and more.
 Join now & get $10 instantly!

 1. Computer Technology Assistance Corps (CTAC)

-CTAC is an organization that accepts donations of old computers, wipes out all data, and refurbishes them before reloading a new system and selling them at a nominal cost.
-It is New Hampshire based, but has contacts around the country.
+CTAC is an organization that accepts donations of old computers, wipes out all data, and refurbishes them before reloading a new system.
+Then when it comes to selling laptops, they don’t charge crazy price.
+They sell laptops at a nominal cost.
+It is New Hampshire based but has contacts around the country.

 It provides them to families receiving government or state assistance, and to registered nonprofits with a need.